The Elysium Project

 (c) 1975-2017 Hercules Invictus

-En route home from appropriating the Cattle of triple-bodied Geryon, his Tenth Labor, Hercules camped out near the Tiber River.
+En route home from appropriating the Cattle of triple-bodied Geryon, his Tenth Labor, the Theban Hercules camped out near the Tiber River.
 There, he defeated a local monster, Cacus, who habitually stole random cattle from the vicinity and routinely committed vile atrocities.

 Afterwards, Hercules revitalized local trade by establishing a cattle market.
 This venture was successful and brought great prosperity to the region.
 A great altar, the Ara Maximus, was erected to honor him after he left.